 We built our continuing commitment to racial equity work into our 2021-23 Strategic Plan.
-One of our goals is to cultivate racial equity and increased accountability at LifeWire through internal capacity building, measurement, hiring, training, and outreach with BIPOC communities.
+One of our goals is to cultivate racial equity and increased accountability at LifeWire through internal capacity building, measurement, hiring, training, and outreach with Black Brown Indigenous People Of Color (BIPOC) communities.

-The Racial Equity Change Team comprises staff from across the agency and works to improve policies and practices around racial equity both within and outside of LifeWire.
-Change Team members facilitate monthly equity-focused training for all staff and create additional learning opportunities through collaborations with external resources.
-In addition to monthly meetings and training, sub-committees focus on specific tasks that need targeted attention.
-Members also collaborate with members of our Board’s Equity Committee on agency-wide projects.
+Staff from across the agency and work to improve policies and practices around racial equity both within and outside of LifeWire.
+Caucus spaces and equity-focused training is available for all staff, creating additional learning opportunities through collaborations with external resources.
+In addition to meetings and training, LifeWire’s staff teams focus on specific tasks, advocacy, and policy developments that need targeted attention.
+We collaborate with our Board of Directors on agency-wide projects.

 We acknowledge that systemic, institutional inequities and bias exist, creating barriers to achievement and well-being.
-LifeWire is committed to enabling the achievement of all regardless of race, disability, nationality, age, gender, gender identity, gender expression, sexual orientation, or religion.
-We encourage survivors of domestic violence and BIPOC (Black, Indigenous, and People of Color) individuals to apply.
+LifeWire is committed to supporting the achievement of all regardless of race, disability, nationality, age, gender, gender identity, gender expression, sexual orientation, or religion.
+We encourage survivors of domestic violence and BIPOC individuals to apply.

-Our Change Team’s Hiring Committee reviews and updates our hiring practices yearly through an equity lens.
-Based on their recommendations, we have made many changes, including updating the language we use in our job postings to decrease jargon and eliminate barriers.
-Interviewees are now given interview questions in advance and time to review them, and each hiring panel must include at least one BIPOC staff member.
-These and other changes increased BIPOC representation on staff from 34% to 49% and at the managerial level from 30% to 45%.
+LifeWire reviews and updates our hiring practices on an ongoing basis through an equity lens.
+We have made many changes, including updating the language we use in our job postings to decrease jargon and eliminate barriers.
+Interviewees are now given interview questions in advance and time to review them.
+Each hiring panel is representative of LifeWire as a whole.
+LifeWire’s staff community is represented by 76% BIPOC employees; 78% of managers and directors.

 Retention & Promotion